devunwired/apktools/README.md

 Its intended purpose is to assist web applications that need to read basic resource information from APKs that are uploaded in order to manage them (like a private app store).

-**This library is not feature complete, feedback is greatly appreciated.
-Please submit issues or pull requests for anything you'd like to see added or changed to make this library more useful.**
+**This library is not actively maintained.
+Pull requests are welcome for fixes or features, but issues filed are unlikely to be addressed.**

 Installing/Building
 ========